How to Get Rid of Skin Redness Without Makeup

 Now, Moisturize Your Skin

-After washing your face, immediately apply a hydrating face cream or moisturizer to lock in moisture.
-But be picky with the formula you choose, as some moisturizers formulated with harsh ingredients like alcohol or fragrance can cause additional irritation.
-“Look for hydrating ingredients that will strengthen the skin barrier as well as provide a ‘shield’ from environmental stressors,” Dr. Engelman recommends.
+After washing your face, apply a hydrating face cream or moisturizer.
+Some moisturizers are formulated with harsh ingredients like alcohol or fragrance, which can be irritating.
+“Look for hydrating ingredients that will strengthen the skin barrier as well as provide a ‘shield’ from environmental stressors,” says Dr. Engelman.
 “Peptides, ceramides and hyaluronic acid can all help to build a barrier for the skin’s surface.”
-The Vichy LiftActiv Peptide-C is an excellent anti-aging moisturizer to try.
-Pro tip: Start storing your moisturizer in the fridge prior to applying it onto your skin.
-Cool products can help to deliver a refreshing cooling effect along with vasoconstriction of blood vessels, which can help to reduce the look of redness and swelling.
+The Vichy LiftActiv Peptide C Anti-Aging Moisturizer is an excellent, gentle pick.
+We love stowing this away in our skin-care fridge, too.
+It gives the cream a refreshing, cooling effect that can help to reduce the look of redness and swelling.

 Say Goodbye to Harsh Ingredients

 Don’t Skimp on Broad-Spectrum Sunscreen

-This goes without saying, but skipping sunscreen when outdoors is a quick ticket to a sunburn, which can make your skin look even more red.
-What’s more, neglecting to protect your skin from harmful UV rays puts you at risk for premature signs of skin aging and even some cancers.
-Apply a non-comedogenic, water-resistant sunscreen with an SPF 15 or higher prior, like the La Roche-Posay Anthelios Ultra Light Sunscreen Fluid SPF 50 before leaving the house — even if it’s rainy or cloudy.
+This goes without saying, but skipping sunscreen when outdoors is a quick ticket to a sunburn, which will evidently make your skin look more red.
+What’s more, neglecting to protect your skin from harmful UV rays puts you at risk for premature signs of skin aging.
+Apply a non-comedogenic, water-resistant sunscreen with an SPF 15 or higher prior, like the La Roche-Posay Anthelios SPF 50 Mineral Sunscreen before leaving the house — even if it’s rainy or cloudy.
 While an everyday sunscreen should be a staple in your routine, you can also use a foundation with SPF for an added layer of protection.
 We love IT Cosmetics CC+ Cream With SPF 50 for a full-coverage complexion that also neutralizes redness and provides protection.